We offer a number of scholarships across a variety of study areas and we encourage you to apply if you think you might be eligible.

 You can find further scholarships and awards at , which you can access by logging in at most council libraries and schools.
 If you’re studying a programme relating to primary industries, there are grants and scholarships available at .
 If you identify as Māori or Pasifika, there are further options available through and the .

-Please read the terms and conditions for Tamesa scholarships.
+Please read the Guidelines for Tamesa scholarships.

 Personal statement – tips